... ...

 Picture : Create Number Ranges for Vendor Accounts

-Step 3 :Assign Number Ranges to Customer & Vendor Account Groups
+Step 3: Linking Ranges to Account Groups

 3.1 Assign Number Ranges to Customer Account Groups